timazateev/Challenge.LargeFileSort/README.md

 Challenge.LargeFileSort.exe "C:\TestFiles\largeFile.txt" "C:\TestFiles\sortedFile.txt" QuickSort 128 4
 ```

 This command sorts `largeFile.txt` into chunks of 128 MB each, uses `QuickSort` as the sorting algorithm, and processes the chunks using up to 4 threads.
 The sorted result is saved as `sortedFile.txt`.
+A log file `sortedFile.txt.log` is created alongside the output file.

 #### Interactive Mode